4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

 • About You

 A RIO mortgage is a loan that allows customers to repay until they pass away or move permanently into another property.
-In this case, the customer will never owe more than the value of their home and there are generally no monthly payments to make.
+In this case, the customer will never owe more than the value of their home, and there are typically no monthly payments required.

 What is a Rio mortgage?